neginAhmadiTech/neginAhmadiTech/README.md

 With a solid foundation in JavaScript and UI development, I thrive in collaborative environments where quality, performance, and user experience matter.

-Currently, I'm expanding my knowledge of software engineering principles through books like *Clean Code* and *The Clean Coder*, and actively applying them in real projects.

 <br >